CogStream: Context-guided Streaming Video Question Answering: CogStream Task and Dataset

-where $qa_t^{Bas.}$ denotes Basic QA pairs at time t, which depends only on the current video segment $v_t$; $qa_t^{Str./Glo.}$ denotes Streaming/Global QA pairs which incorporates prior titles $L_{t-1}$ and summaries $S_{t-1}$ for additional context.
-This process iterates until all segments are processed, generating a set of candidate QA pairs $QA$.
+\textbf{Relevance QA set construction} Next, we establish a \emph{relevance scoring} mechanism to quantify logical and contextual dependency between QA pairs across video segments.
+Specifically, for each current QA pair $qa_c \in QA_t$, we instruct an MLLM to estimate a relevance score $\mathrm{RS}_{c,p}$ with each previous QA pair $qa_p \in QA_{t-1}$: $\mathrm{RS}_{c,p} = \texttt{MLLM}(qa_c, qa_p)$.
+This is based on two criteria: (1) \textit{content relevance}, assessing shared content (e.g., objects, events) between $qa_c$ and $qa_p$, and (2) \textit{logical supportiveness}, evaluating if $qa_c$ extends or builds upon $qa_p$.
+The MLLM assigns $\mathrm{RS} \in (0,7)$ per pair, with higher scores indicating stronger relevance.
+Only pairs with $\mathrm{RS} > 4$ are appended to the relevant QA set of the current QA.
 Further details are in the Appendix.

-\textbf{Relevance QA set construction} Next, we establish a \textit{\textbf{relevance scoring}} mechanism that quantifies the relationship between QA pairs across video segments.
-Specifically, for each current QA pair $qa_c \in QA_t$, we instruct an MLLM to estimate a relevance score $\mathrm{RS}_{c,p}$ between $qa_c$ and each previous QA pair $qa_p \in QA_{t-1}$: $\textstyle \mathrm{RS}_{c,p} = \texttt{MLLM}(qa_c,qa_p)$.
-This estimation is based on two criteria: (1) \textit{content relevance}, assessing whether $qa_c$ shares common content (e.g., objects, events) with $qa_p$, and (2) \textit{logical supportiveness}, evaluating whether $qa_c$ logically extends or builds upon $qa_p$.
-The MLLM assigns a relevance score $\mathrm{RS}\in (0,7)$ for each pair, where higher scores indicate stronger relevance.
-Only pairs with $RS>4$ are appended to the \textit{relevant QA set} of the current QA.
-Further details can be found in the Appendix.

-\textbf{Dialogue stream generation} To simulate the logical correlations that may exist among user questions in real-world scenarios, we designed a strategy to construct a coherent dialogue path, ensuring that the selected QA pairs exhibit strong contextual inter-dependencies.
-Specifically, we employ a two-step selection strategy in which each video segment is processed in chronological order, and QA pairs are selected progressively based on their type and complexity.

-\textit{Adding basic QA pairs.} First, for each video segment $v_t$, we randomly select and append two basic QA pairs to the sequence, serving to establish a foundational understanding of the video content.

-\textit{Adding complex QA pairs.} Second, when appending complex QA (streaming \& global QA) into the path, our goal is to establish logical continuity across QA pairs that span multiple video segments or the entire video.
-In other words, we aim to maximize the interdependence between successive QA pairs along the dialogue path.
-To achieve this, we quantify their dependence by jointly considering the \textit{relevance score} and \textit{size of the relevant QA set}.
-Specifically, for each candidate QA pair $qa_i$ , we compute a \textit{Composite Score} $SC_i$ as: $\textstyle SC_i = \max_{qa_j \in \mathrm{Seq}} \left\{ \mathrm{RS}_{i,j} + \alpha \times len(qa_j)\right\}$, where $\mathrm{RS}_{i,j}$ denotes the relevance score between $qa_i$ and another QA pair $qa_j$, $len(qa_j)$ represents the size of the relevant QA set for $qa_j$.
-The hyperparameter $\alpha$ balances the importance of relevance and size.
-Based on this composite score, we determine the selection probability for each QA as: $\textstyle P(qa_i) = {\exp(SC_i)}/{\sum_{k}\exp(SC_k)}$.
-Our dialogue stream generation method probabilistically selects coherent, context-dependent QAs, with multiple independent random generations creating diverse dialogue paths.